Medically reviewed by Drugs.com. Last updated on Apr 5, 2023.

 Call a health care professional immediately if you experience weakness in your legs, arms or the muscles of your head that gets worse over a few hours or days.

-The long-term outlook for Guillain-Barré syndrome is generally good.
+The long-term outlook for Guillain-Barr' syndrome is generally good.
 Most patients recover fully, although it can take months or years to regain pre-illness strength and movement.
 About 30% of patients still have some weakness three years after the illness strikes.
 About 3% of patients have weakness and tingling return years later.
-About 3% to 5% die, almost always because they develop paralysis of the chest muscles before they have reached a hospital.

 National Institute of Neurological Disorders and Stroke